-The Higgins’ India installation of 2017 will focus on the contribution of Manipur to World War I. We will feature the experiences of JC Higgins ICS and the men of the Manipur Labour Corps.
+The Higgins’ India installation of 2017 focused on the contribution of Manipur to World War I. We featured the experiences of JC Higgins ICS and the men of the Manipur Labour Corps.
 Our view from “the other side” will explore the events of 1917 to 1919 when the Kuki tribes resisted the second draft for raise men for the labour corps.

-Higgins’ India is part of the Alford Remembers WWI Exhibition at Alford Manor House Museum.
+Higgins’ India was part of the Alford Remembers WWI Exhibition at Alford Manor House Museum.

 Three generations of the Higgins family were closely linked to Alford Manor House for over 150 years, an association which began in 1819 when the first John Higgins lived there, his grandson, John Comyn Higgins, qualified for the Indian Civil Service in 1905.

 Higgins worked in Manipur for over 20 years from 1910 his roles included that of Assistant Political Agent in Manipur, working as Vice President and President of the Manipur State Darbar.
 He served as the Political Agent to Manipur three times between 1917 and 1933.

 At the outbreak of War in 1914 the British looked to their colonies for support.
 As part of British India, Manipur was prepared to provide men and munitions.
 Maharaja Churachand fulfilled his obligations, Dr Chisti details the contribution of the Raja:

 one double company of infantry, four or five ambulances to the St John’s Red Cross Fund, and Rs.
 2,81,860 plus a further 22,500 for purchasing an aeroplane.
 Moreover, the Raja was prepared to offer the whole resources of his state and a company of 120 sappers and miners as well as 500 Naga labourers.